Grant Cooper: Notable cases

 Besides his role as the lead attorney for Sirhan Sirhan, he also defended JPL co-founder Tsien Hsue-shen against charges of being a communist and facing deportation to China.
 He also represented mob boss Johnny Roselli in the Friar's Club case.

 Cooper has represented several Hollywood actors, including Joan Bennett and Shirley Temple in her divorce from John Agar.

-Titles
+Bar Association Leadership

+In 1960, Cooper served as President of the Los Angeles County Bar Association.

 From 1962 to 1963, Cooper was the president of the American College of Trial Lawyers.